 Being Too Frugal and ONLY Focusing On How Much This Trip Is Costing You

 I completely understand traveling on a budget, I’ve stayed in a lot of motels in my travel to cut back on expenses.
 Staying in the roach motel is not ideal, but we’ve all done it!
 Luckily Disney’s value resorts are much better than most resorts in their price range.
-Its always important to make a budget and try to stick to it.
-This is why I really like the dining plan, it makes you feel like an all inclusive trip and helps me stay on budget.
+It’s always important to make a budget and try to stick to it.

 Not Allowing Enough Time To Shop